 Our hope is that we can provide a resource for Aucklanders and visitors to our great city that will enable them to understand and enjoy what nature has provided.

 This is an amazing mountain and surprised us with its size, variety, beauty, Maori culture and views.
 The Mangere Education Centre provides insights into Maori history and culture.
-This is a must do volcano!
+This is a must-do volcano!

 A wonderful place to explore and enjoy.
 Some flat land to kick a ball, steep banks to roll down and spectacular Auckland views.
 The Google Map is here.

 This is a huge circular area of undeveloped land in Mangere that has been purchased by the Auckland Council to become another Regional Park in the future.
 A spectacular volcano.